sourander/kamk-cookiecutters/README.md

 git push
 ```

 Now, the LF's have been replaced by CRLF's, **but only in the commits**, and not in your working directory.
 To get these fixes applied into your working directory, you need to remove all files from the index and reset the working directory to the last commit.
-This will get the CRLF endings back to LF.
 The actual *fix* is in the following commands:

 ```bash
 git rm --cached -r .